 A number of celebrities with cats, such as Betty White, have proclaimed the benefits of getting your cat neutered.
 Often this is for reasons of over population.
 Many animals are put to death each year because homes are not found for them.

-Other benefits of neutering are reduced urine marking and spraying, destructive scratching behavior, and as discussed, reduced aggression.
+Other benefits of neutering are a less pungent urine odor, reduced urine marking and spraying, reduced destructive scratching behavior, and as discussed, reduced aggression.

 Urine marking and spraying behavior is a way of communicating and declaring territory.
 Leaving your scent says "this is mine."
 Scratching behavior not only sharpens the claws, but also leaves behind a cat's scent from the glands in the feet.